devanshi13/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
-This repository has different use cases of various ML algorithms used.
+This repository has different use cases of various ML algorithms.